-I can’t believe it was only a week ago when we were on a 40 hour journey, moving back to Australia.
+I can’t believe it was only a week ago when we were on a 40 hour journey, moving from UK to Australia again!
 It feels like ages ago since we left Mexico and dare I say we’ve had zero jet lag as well!

 Where have we been?